 - The repayment term is 10 years, with payments through IBR or ICR

 - You must be a full-time public servant

 - All loans must be Direct Loan Program loans

-- You can consolidate non-Direct loans into Direct loans to qualify
+- You can consolidate a non-Direct loan(s) into a Direct loan(s) to qualify

-- After 10 years, any remaining student loan debts are forgiven
+- After 10 years, any remaining student loan debt(s) is forgiven

 - Deferment and forbearance periods do not count toward the 10 years

 Back to top

 If you are a Direct Loan Program borrower, working for some nonprofit 501(c)(3) organizations may qualify you for Public Service Loan Forgiveness.